wuTims/sw-tarheel-reader/README.md

 I started with the fluxible template.

-My goal is a [progressive web app](https://developers.google.com/web/progressive-web-apps/) that is accessible, multi-lingual, and compatible with old browsers and works even with with javascript disabled.
+My goal is a [progressive web app](https://developers.google.com/web/progressive-web-apps/) that is accessible, multi-lingual, compatible with old browsers and works even with with javascript disabled.